 Today, EHR systems are present in more than 95% of hospitals, up from about 9% in 2008.
 This uptake was spurred by policy changes, such as the American Recovery and Reinvestment Act, which poured $49 billion into adoption of EHRs, and the monetary penalties instituted in 2015 via the Medicare EHR Incentive Program.

-Dr. Erdahl said change needs to happen quickly.
+Despite this mass adoption, usability remains low.
 Physicians and other health care workers are burning out, leaving their practices, and taking their own lives at alarming rates.
-“This is a crisis in our practice, and resources must be put in place to address it.”
+“This is a crisis in our practice, and resources must be put in place to address it,” Dr. Erdahl said.

 Health care organizations need to commit more time, money and personnel to reducing the burdens on physicians, she said.
 Efforts are underway to improve technology to support EHRs.
-In December, Amazon introduced a virtual medical scribe, Amazon Transcribe Medical, which can transcribe doctor–patient interactions and upload the text straight into the medical record.
-At the time of publication, no details were available on how Amazon will ensure its tool is HIPAA-compliant and accurate.
+Amazon recently introduced a virtual medical scribe, Amazon Transcribe Medical, which can transcribe doctor–patient interactions and upload the text straight into the medical record.
 Nuance Communications Inc., together with Microsoft, and Google also are working on developing their own “digital scribes.”

 “Whatever they are, changes cannot come soon enough,” Dr. Erdahl said.